Chili Chicken Enchiladas Recipe

 - 2. In a small saucepan, heat butter over medium-high heat; saute onion until tender.
 Add garlic; cook and stir 1 minute.
 Stir in chilies and flour mixture.
 Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Remove from heat; stir in 1/2 cup cheese and sour cream until cheese is melted.

-- 3. Combine chicken and 3/4 cup sauce.
-Place about 1/2 cup chicken mixture down the center of each tortilla.
-Roll up and place seam side down in a greased 11-in. x 7-in. baking dish.
-Pour remaining sauce over enchiladas.
+- 3. In a bowl, mix chicken with 3/4 cup sauce.
+Place about 1/2 cup mixture off center of each tortilla.
+Roll up and place in a greased 11x7-in. baking dish, seam side down.
+Top with remaining sauce.

-- 4. Bake, uncovered, at 350° for 20 minutes.
-Sprinkle with remaining cheese; bake, uncovered, until cheese is melted, 5-10 minutes longer or until cheese is melted.
-Garnish with olives, tomatoes and green onions if desired.
-Yield: 4 enchiladas.
+- 4. Bake, uncovered, 20 minutes.
+Sprinkle with remaining cheese; bake, uncovered, until cheese is melted, 5-10 minutes.
+If desired, serve with toppings.
+Yield: 4 servings.

 Reviews for Chili Chicken Enchiladas